kejek/henrymeds/README.md

 2. This should return a success message with the time block for schedule.
 3. You should not be able to add overlapping schedules (ie: one from 12pm to 2pm, and another from 1pm to 3pm on the same day).

+## Retrieve Provider Schedules

+1. You can use a get request to the route: `http://henrymeds.test/api/schedules/{provider_id}` to get the schedules available for that provider.

 ## Creating a Reservation

 1. As a client, you can post to the route: `http://henrymeds.test/api/reservations/add/{provider_id}` with the following body:
     - time (format: yyy-dd-mm hh:ii:ss)
 2. This should return a success with the reservation slot.
 Confirmed is false by default.
 3. You should not be able to create another reservation as a different client or same client on the same provider for the same slot.

+## Retrieve all Reservations for a provider

+1. You can send a get request to `http://henrymeds.test/api/reservations/available/{provider_id}` to retrieve a list of all reservation slots that have been requested.
+2. This does not filter by confirmed/unconfirmed, see the Things I was not able to get to.

 ## Logging out